closerdao/tdf-game-guide/01_introduction/faq.md

 ## 🌱 Community Basics

-### What is Traditional Dream Factory?
+### What is TDF?
 A regenerative community and living laboratory in Abela, Portugal where people collaborate to create a thriving ecosystem for humans and nature.

 ### Is this structured like a game?
 Kind of.
 While we previously used some game-like language, our focus is on creating real-world regenerative systems.
 The community operates with transparent structures that anyone can understand and participate in.

 ### Do I need special skills to participate?
-No special skills required to start!
+No special skills required!
 You'll learn as you participate.
 Bring curiosity, openness, and willingness to contribute.

 ### How long can I be involved?
-The TDF community is ongoing.
-People can engage for days, weeks, or years depending on their level of interest and commitment.
-Staying requires "playing the game" - active participation in community life.
+Stays can be days, weeks, or years depending on your alignment with the community.
+Participation flexibility requires "playing the game" - active engagement in community life and following community protocols.

 ## 🔄 Participation